Headache Relief Games: 9 Calming Picks for Pain-Free Play

 Snacks help.
 Pick smart ones.

 Stretching every hour matters more than people think.
 Stand up, roll your shoulders back five times, tilt your head left and right, and look at the far end of the room for a beat.
-Sixty seconds of movement broke our tension cycle several times during testing, on days we would otherwise have written off as a wash.
+Sixty seconds of movement can break a building tension cycle before it turns into a full headache.

 #Bottom Line